2010 Dutch cabinet formation: Informateur Lubbers

 Wilders also advocated a right-wing cabinet and now preferred the confidence and supply construction.
-Lubbers - known as a critic of Wilders - asked whether Wilders had any objections if Justice Minister Ernst Hirsch Ballin remained in office, to which Wilders agreed.
+Lubbers – known as a critic of Wilders – asked whether Wilders had any objections if Justice Minister Ernst Hirsch Ballin remained in office, to which Wilders agreed.
 Lubbers hoped that Hirsch Ballin would be able to tame Wilders.
 Verhagen advocated a centrecabinet, but was confronted by Lubbers that an option other than the right was not possible.
 Verhagen indicated that he would first have to discuss this with his party, and only if the PvdA did not cooperate with the centre cabinet.
 Nevertheless, in consultation with Rutte, Lubbers published a statement immediately after the conversation with Verhagen that VVD, PVV and CDA had to negotiate with each other about a tolerating cabinet without his presence.
 In the statement, Lubbers himself noted that the confidence and supply construction did not fall within his assignment, which led to criticism from a number of parliamentary leaders.
 The statement was published before all discussions with parliamentary leaders had been completed, to the dissatisfaction of the leaders who had been passed over.

 On 24 July, despite their objections, the CDA parliamentary group unanimously gave the green light for informal talks with Rutte and Wilders.
 From 26 July, the three parliamentary leaders consulted at the Ministry of Foreign Affairs, where Verhagen was still demissionary minister.
 In the Declaration of 30 July, the parties acknowledged the "differences of opinion regarding the nature and character of Islam", but "accept each other's differences of opinion on this matter".
 That is why a cabinet with confidence and supply from the PVV was chosen.
-The confidence and supply agreement would be limited to topics on which the three could agree, while it was agreed that Wilders could not support motions of censure or distrust on parts of the coalition agreement.
+The confidence and supply agreement would be limited to topics on which the three could agree, while it was agreed that Wilders could not support motions of censure or no confidence on parts of the coalition agreement.